AMAANALI70/Object_Detection/README.md

 # 📸 Real-Time Object Detection — Android App

 A performant Android application that performs **real-time object detection** using the device camera.
-Built with **CameraX** for camera management and **TensorFlow Lite Task Vision API** for on-device ML inference using the **SSD MobileNet V1** model trained on the COCO dataset.
+Built with **CameraX** for camera management and **TensorFlow Lite Task Vision API** for on-device ML inference using the **Efficientdet lite0** model trained on the COCO dataset.

 > **Detect 80+ object categories** — people, vehicles, animals, electronics, furniture, food, and more — entirely on-device with zero cloud dependency.